-The inverter or rectifier loss tests, where applicable18, should be for a specific make, model and type and where the inverter or rectifier make, model and type is changed the inverter or rectifier loss tests should be carried out again, as described above.
+The inverter or rectifier loss tests, where applicable 18, should be for a specific make, model and type and where the inverter or rectifier make, model and type is changed the inverter or rectifier loss tests should be carried out again, as described above.
 Where the losses have changed the new figure must be used in the Asset Metering Complex Site Supplementary Information Form (CoP11/Fa) (see Appendix F) for the relevant configuration of device.

-Where the Embedded Metering Device is a d.c. device it must meet the limits of error defined in Table 10; the limits of error requirement must include any d.c. shunts or transducers within the equipment or within the Embedded Metering Device itself that are making up the Embedded Metering Device.
+Where the Embedded Metering Device is a d.c. device it must meet the limits of error for power and energy defined in Table 10; the limits of error requirement must include any d.c. shunts or transducers within the equipment or within the Embedded Metering Device itself that are making up the Embedded Metering Device.
+The limits of error apply for the lifetime of the device.